aglab2/Luna-Project64/Prebuilt/README.txt

-This is a build of Project64 3.0.1 designed to:
+This is a fork of Project64 3.0.1 that I made to have a Linux compatible alternative to 2.4 (Yes, it works on Windows too).

-- Contain all of the good plugins for SM64 romhacks with good settings.
-- Work on Linux (via Wine).
-- Remove the 30 second nagware donation screen.
-- Add extra settings.
+It is not focused on accuracy or compatibility, but rather on functionality that improves the general gameplay experience on a select set of games.
+As such, it removes the nagware screen, and it contains the plugins that are necessary to play these games without issues.

 I would strongly encourage you to read the information at https://sites.google.com/view/shurislibrary/luna-project64 if you haven't already.